ericoporto/fgmk/docs/Markdown/Installation/Installation.md

    - After you will be able to run `pip3 install fgmk`.
 You can just type `fgmk` at command line to launch the editor.

    - In Ubuntu, **fgmk** will be also added to the Unity Applications entry.

+#### Upgrading

+The easier way to upgrade your version of `fgmk` when a new one is released, is to type:

+    pip3 install --upgrade fgmk

+If for some reason it doesn't work, you can also try

+    pip3 uninstall fgmk
+    pip3 install -no-cache-dir fgmk

 ## From Source Installation